 Expert instruction, hand-on training and small class sizes make a difference in forensics training.
 The Northeast Forensic Training Center has all three.
 Join us as we bring BPA experts into the region to teach the latest techniques that can be applied immediately.

 Basic Bloodstain Pattern Analysis

 Introductory workshop provides the foundation for study in bloodstain pattern analysis.
 Participants will learn the basics of bloodstain pattern analysis and gain an understanding of how valuable this forensic discipline can be to investigations involving bloodshed.
 Hands on experiments and practical exercises (over 70% of the program) will be conducted throughout the week and will be supplemented with lecture in order to sufficiently convey the material.
 Class size is limited to ensure one on one contact with the instructor.
 Instructor: LeeAnn Singley, MS. Fee: $695 (meals and lodging are extra).
-To be notified when the next session of this program is scheduled, please click here.
+This course has been approved for eight (8) hours of continuing education by the Pennsylvania Coroners' Education Board under the provisions of Act 22 of 1988.
+The next session of this program is being offered May 19-23, 2014.